Efficiency

 • Real bread output in standard 500g "store loaf" units.

-Key finding (capacity metric)
+Key finding (Capacity Example)

 Why it matters for you